Your brand reputation manager ensures a successful brand online and maintains good brand reputation. Learn how in our guide below.

 As with online reputation management, many strategies and services are used to establish, build, and protect your brand.
 The real difference, of course, is that online reputation management focuses on your overall digital footprint while brand reputation management is concerned with the qualities that resonate with customers.

-A brand reputation management strategy is comprised of aspects like:
+An online brand reputation management strategy is comprised of aspects like:

 - Social media monitoring and management